 #1.
 Red Hat Linux

 If you are looking for various types of Linux operating systems, the installation process is very easy to do.
 Then your answer is Redhat Linux.

 The RedHat Linux operating system is one of the relatively old GNU / Linux, offering convenience, a fully graphical display mode starting at installation, and friendly usage.

-Debian is one type of various Linux operating systems that have been around for a long time since 1999 and continue to be developed regularly every year until now entering version 8.
+Debian is one type of various Linux operating system that has been around for a long time since 1999 and continues to be developed regularly every year until now entering version 8.

 If you are looking for an operating system that is suitable for server computers or for admin computers.
-Then the answer is the Debian Linux operating system because this operating system is indeed suitable if it is made as a server or admin computer.
+The answer is the Debian Linux operating system because this operating system is indeed suitable if it is made as a server or admin computer.